 In 2010, the average property damage claim was $2,881.
-Over the last ten years, however, the, the average claim amount has nearly doubled.
+Over the last ten years, however, the average claim amount has nearly doubled.
 Nonetheless, these amounts are lower than the minimum amount in every state.
 As mentioned above, however, getting more coverage, just to be extra careful, is relatively inexpensive and can provide additional support following an accident that results in costly car damage.

 The data below from the Insurance Information Institute shows how average property damage claims have risen between 2010 and 2019.

 How do you file a property damage liability claim?

 Since property damage insurance covers damage you cause to someone else's property, you will never be the one to make claims against your own policy.
 Instead, property damage claims are generally filed as third party car insurance claims, where you or another person make an insurance claim against the insurance policy of the person at fault.

 The limits on the property damage coverage dictate the maximum the insurance company is willing to pay out as a result of any single accident.
 If the damage caused by the accident exceeds the amount of coverage, then the person making the claim can go after the policyholder directly to recover the excess amount.
 This may include being sued in a civil court to make up the difference.